 Like olive-skinned ladies, those with dark skin and warm undertones are typically born with beautiful, brunette hair.
 Deep, cool complexions really suit inky black or blue-black shades.
 You can add depth to naturally dark hair with tonal highlights in bronzes and lighter browns.

-Flawless porcelain skin and naturally red hair often come as a pair; this more neutral shade is one that works best on fair skin with cool undertones (mother nature knows what she’s doing!), so if you’re looking to dye your hair red, you should veer towards a more natural-looking auburn colour.
+Flawless porcelain skin and naturally red hair often come as a pair.
+This more neutral shade is one that works best on fair skin with cool undertones (Mother Nature knows what she’s doing!), so if you’re looking to dye your hair red, you should veer towards a more natural-looking auburn colour.

 You didn’t think we’d neglect to mention unicorn hair colours, did you?!
 Nowadays, it’s all about non-natural hues; from pretty pastels to bold neon shades, technicolour hair is where it’s at.
 However, the skin tone/skin undertone rule still applies; the colour of your hair can lift your skin or leave it looking sallow – no matter how bright it may be.

 Pastel pink shades are ideal for those with fair, cool complexions.
 If you’ve got warm undertones, pastel blue-hues will reveal your inner glow; think pastels like lavender, summery peach and baby blue to make a splash.

 Vibrant jewel colours like fuchsia or magenta enhance the depth and natural glow of medium to dark skin tones (especially those with cool undertones).
 Compliment a medium skin tone that’s got warm undertones with jewel-hued blues and aqua colours; if you’re really into the idea of lighter non-natural colours, consider an ombré pastel hair colour with natural-looking roots.